 The signs and symptoms vary and depend on the type of Lice Infestation, namely:

 - Pediculus capitis or head lice

-- Foul smell, dull, lustreless hair
+- Foul-smelling, dull, and lustreless hair

 - Abnormal enlargement of the occipital and cervical lymph nodes